News Desk

 Kidman & Co., a joint venture between Hancock Agriculture and Shanghai-based CRED Pastoral, recently announced the sale of more than 6 million acres in Queensland Channel Country and the Northern Territory’s Barkly region.
 As reported by Jon Condon of Beef Central, the sale includes four properties:

-• Glengyle Station, which covers roughly 1.3 million acres on the Georgina River
+• Glengyle Station, which covers roughly 1.3 million acres on the Georgina River.

-• Durrie Station, covering more than 1.6 million acres to the southeast of Glengyle on the Diamantina River
+• Durrie Station, covering more than 1.6 million acres to the southeast of Glengyle on the Diamantina River.

-• Naryilco Station, a 1.8-million-acre land tract on the southern end of Queensland’s Channel Country
+• Naryilco Station, a 1.8-million-acre land tract on the southern end of Queensland’s Channel Country.

-• Brunchilly Station, a land parcel in the Barkly Tablelands covering more than 1.1 million acres
+• Brunchilly Station, a land parcel in the Barkly Tablelands covering more than 1.1 million acres.

-Land Will Remain in Cattle Production
+Land to Remain in Cattle Production

 An S. Kidman & Co. press release confirming the sale noted that “these properties have been improved by significant investment across a range of areas … while under the ownership of Hancock Agriculture and CRED Pastoral, and have been purchased by Australians who are experienced in cattle operations.”